Nathxniel/ppp/people/exe/STRATEGY.md

 `(3) the CB and UB work together to update UB;`
 `(4) the UB stores memories, opinions and personality;`

-thoughts that sprout from the CB are based on some combination of experiences, memories, opinions and (current) personality, which we will define as the _state_ of the mind, and we conjecture that the state of the mind is stored in the UB
+thoughts that sprout from the CB are based on some combination of: experiences, memories, opinions and (current) personality, which we will define as the _state_ of the mind, and we conjecture that the state of the mind is stored in the UB